Mileyz023/Wideband-Acoustics-Fish-Species-Classification/README.md

 # Ontario-Lake-Fish-Classification

-Binary classification for Lake Trout and Lake White Fish from hydroacoustic data.
+Please see the branch - Deliverables for our final submission

-From sonar to species: using wideband acoustics and machine learning to classify fish species
+From sonar to species: Binary classification for Lake Trout and Lake White Fish from wide-band hydroacoustic data.

 ## Abstract